internetarchive/iare/README.md

 Build a deployment Docker image:

 ```
-$ docker image build -t jsonview .
+$ docker image build -t iare .
 ```

 Run a container from the newly built image:

 ```
-$ docker container run --rm -it -p 3000:3000 jsonview
+$ docker container run --rm -it -p 3000:3000 iare
 ````

-Open the application in a web browser at http://localhost:3000
+If you are running this locally, you casn open the application in a web browser at http://localhost:3000

 ## Under the Hood